 If you are considering legal action based on any of the matters discussed above, there will be a variety of important legal considerations that could need to be thought about before you finally decide how to approach your matter.
 Our IT lawyers have been assisting people for over a decade and we have the expertises and experience required to guide you through the complex nature of legal proceedings in this area.

-If you would like to discuss anything discussed here further, you can contact our head office in Sydney by telephone on (02) 9233 4048 or email to firstname.lastname@example.org to arrange a meeting with our IT solicitors.
-Ordinarily, we will meet with you in our Sydney CBD office, or we might be able to meet with you in one of our various local offices located across Sydney.
-Please peruse our "Locations" tab for a complete list of our office locations.
+If you would like to discuss anything discussed here further, you can contact our firm by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org to arrange a meeting with our IT solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.